 Devil's Slide Coast website welcomes the opening of the tunnel in March 2013.
-The former Devil’s Slide roadway will be converted into a multi-modal segment of the California Coastal Trail, managed by County Parks, expected to open by March 2014.
+The former Devil’s Slide roadway will be converted into a multi-modal segment of the California Coastal Trail, managed by County Parks, to open by March 2014 (project plans).

-Bike/Ped Crossing: Bus stops and trail connectors require a bike/pedestrian crossing south of the tunnel portal.
-After much discussion about safety and alternatives, Caltrans moved forward with an at-grade crossing with an on-demand pedestrian crossing signal.
+Bike/Ped Crossing - Site plans for public access/parking at north and south portals.
+After much discussion about safety and crossing alternatives at the south portal, Caltrans moved forward with an at-grade crossing with an on-demand pedestrian crossing signal.

 Lighthouse area left-turn lanes